-- Post signage limiting restroom occupancy, to allow for proper physical distancing, and to remind employees and visitors to the worksite to wash their hands before and after using the restroom. - Minimize touchpoints when entering and exiting restrooms, if possible. - If the door cannot be opened without touching the handle, provide paper towels and a trash can
+- Post signage limiting restroom occupancy, to allow for proper physical distancing, and to remind customers and employees to wash their hands before and after using the restroom. - Minimize touchpoints when entering and exiting restrooms, if possible. - If the door cannot be opened without touching the handle, provide paper towels and a trash can by the door so that a paper towel can be used when touching the handle and then discarded. - Consider controlling access to bathrooms with a key so that disinfection measures can be better managed.
+If a key is used, consider disinfecting it after each use.

-- by the door so that a paper towel can be used when touching the handle and then discarded. - Consider controlling access to bathrooms with a key so that disinfection measures can be better managed.
-If a key is used, consider disinfecting it after each use. - If possible, allow doors to multi-stall restrooms to be opened and closed without touching handles. - Place signs as reminders to close toilet lids (if present) before and after flushing. - Use no-touch faucets, towel dispensers, soap dispensers, and waste receptacles, when possible. - Hand soap should be readily available for use by occupants. - Provide paper towels in restrooms. - Refer to AIHA's guidance document on using hand air dryers during COVID-19 for more information. - If feasible, work with HVAC professionals to ensure that bathrooms are well ventilated and, if filtration is used, that proper filtration practices are being followed. - For portable restrooms, ensure that a handwashing or sanitizing station is available immediately adjacent to the restroom and that portable water or hand sanitizer supplies are maintained. - Increase frequency and efforts to keep bathrooms clean and properly disinfected and maintain a record of sanitary work practices. - Take precautions when cleaning or maintaining showers, sinks, and toilets (i.e., avoid creating aerosols, close toilet lids before flushing, and use disposable gloves).
+- If possible, allow doors to multi-stall restrooms to be opened and closed without the handles needing to be touched. - Place signs as reminders to close toilet lids (if present) before and after flushing. - Use no-touch faucets, towel dispensers, soap dispensers, and waste receptacles, when possible. - Hand soap should be readily available for use by occupants. - Provide paper towels in restrooms. - Refer to AIHA's guidance document on using hand air dryers during COVID-19 for more information. - If feasible, work with HVAC professionals to ensure that bathrooms are well ventilated and, if filtration is used, that proper filtration practices are being followed. - Increase frequency and efforts to keep bathrooms clean and properly disinfected and maintain a record of sanitary work practices. - Take precaution when cleaning or maintaining sinks and toilets (i.e., avoid creating aerosols, close toilet lids before flushing, and use disposable gloves).